Advice on Confidently Laying a Stone Floor -Water-Fed Underfloor Heating with Success

 If you haven’t previously had a natural stone floor laid then you probably have questions regarding the process and the products that you will need to achieve a great finish.

-One of our lovely customers recently had our Lonsdale Grey slate laid in their new extension and the tiler (Wayne Davidson) was good enough to take images throughout the process which allows us to clearly illustrate the products that you will need.
+One of our lovely customers recently had our Lonsdale Grey slate stone floor laid in their new extension and the tiler (Wayne Davidson) was good enough to take images throughout the process which allows us to clearly illustrate the products that you will need.

 Once the new screed has cured for the required amount of time your tiler can begin work.
-We always recommend you use a professional tiler to ensure the floor is laid correctly to prevent any future issues.
+We always recommend you use a professional tiler to ensure the stone floor is laid correctly to prevent any future issues.

-The first step is to make the floor completely level with the use of a self-levelling compound.
+The first step is to make the stone floor completely level with the use of a self-levelling compound.
 You may wonder why you would need to do this on a new screed but as the screed dries out and settles it can shift slightly causing unevenness.
 Use of a self-leveller in problematic spots ensures that there will be a lovely professional finish.

 When a new screed is combined with underfloor heating we advise to use a Mapetex decoupling membrane.
 This is because the floor is susceptible to movement and the addition of Mapetex means that should the floor shift sideways slightly it will not cause your floor tiles to crack.
 It does add a bit to the cost of your installation, but protects your investment for the future!